 The SSWs have responsibility for the assessment, support, supervision, and annual review of foster carers.
-Also, they work in close partnership with the Looked After Children's Social Worker and will attend Looked After Reviews and Personal Education Plan (PEP) meetings with the foster carer to ensure the very best outcomes are achieved for children placed with our carers.
-SSWs are responsible for monitoring the continuous professional development and training of foster carers.
-They ensure that all foster carers complete the Training, Support and Development Standards (TSDs) and maintain an ongoing portfolio; working closely with the Learning and Development team to facilitate this.
-Also, SSWs co-ordinate and deliver support groups for foster carers and provide the frontline delivery of Out of Hours Services to carers.
-The Support Workers offer specific support services and mentoring to both foster carers and children and young people, and have experience of working with children in a variety of settings.
+Also, they work in close partnership with the Looked After Children's Social Worker.
+They will attend Looked After Reviews and Personal Education Plan (PEP) meetings with the foster carer to ensure the best outcomes for children placed with our carers.
+SSWs are responsible for monitoring foster carers' continuous professional development and training.
+They ensure that all foster carers complete the Training, Support and Development Standards (TSDs) and maintain an ongoing portfolio, working closely with the Learning and Development team to facilitate this.
+Also, SSWs coordinate and deliver support groups for foster carers and provide the frontline delivery of Out of Hours Services to carers.

-Ascent SSWs are DDP (Dyadic Developmental Practice) trained and also engaged in Sensory Attachment Intervention (SAI) training.
-Furthermore, Ascent has its therapeutic programme that all workers complete.
+Ascent SSWs are DDP (Dyadic Developmental Practice) trained and engaged in Sensory Attachment Intervention (SAI) and Theraplay training.
+Furthermore, Ascent has a therapeutic programme that all workers complete.
 Our commitment to this level of professional training means we can offer therapeutic solutions and strategies to children with the most complex needs.